My first Chrome extension

 Conclusion

-I just found out that browser extensions are not scary.
-With a little bit of documentation reading and tinkering I got the basics that get me towards my goal.
-The real meat of developing a browser extension lies in analysing and reverse-engineering the page that you want to extend.
+I discovered that browser extensions are not scary.
+Through documentation reading and experimentation, I learned the basics needed to achieve my goal.
+The primary challenge in developing a browser extension lies in analyzing and reverse-engineering the page you want to extend.